xddxdd/blog/source/_posts/en/article/modify-website/nixos-initial-config-flake-deploy.lantian/index.md

 ## Appendix: Further Reading

+In this post, we've configured a basic NixOS installation with almost zero extra software.
+For installing and configuring software, I recommend you to read Ryan Yin's [NixOS & Nix Flakes - A Guide for Beginners](https://thiscute.world/en/posts/nixos-and-flake-basics/).
+His post provides some example configurations for commonly used software.

-You can read these documents to have a better understanding of NixOS's config syntax, the Flake functionality, and Deploy-RS.
+You can also read these documents to have a better understanding of NixOS's config syntax, the Flake functionality, and Deploy-RS.

 - NixOS Syntax
   - [NixOS.Wiki: Nix Expression Language](https://nixos.wiki/wiki/Nix_Expression_Language)